luyadev/luya.io/docs/guide/frontend/urlrules.md

 :::

 ::: warning **CMS Page Context:**
-When you place a **module block** in order to render a module controller and the rendered content produces links (for example a user login, and there is a link to another action where user can reset its password) its important to **disable strict render in CMS settings**!
+When you place a **module block** in order to render a module controller and the rendered content produces links (for example a user login, and there is a link to another action where user can reset their password) it's important to **disable strict render in CMS settings**!
 Edit Pen -> Expert -> Strict URL Parsing -> Disable
 :::

 Below, a short list of regex expressions you may use to parameterize the URLs: